aicastell/noip-service/README.md

 # Register your public IP address to NOIP service

-This docker image allows to register your public IP address in noip service.
-First of all, you need to register to the NOIP web service:
+This docker image allows to register your public IP address to NOIP service.

-## Setup account
+## Create NOIP account

-Setup an account in www.noip.com, creating user and password, and choosing a domain name.
-After download this git repository:
+First of all you need to create an account in www.noip.com.
+You will be prompted to choose a user (an email address) and a password.
+This information will be used later on.

 ## Download git repo

-Download this git repository
+Download this git repository.
+To do that, execute this command:

 `git clone https://github.com/aicastell/noip-service.git`

-After build the docker image:

 ## Build docker image

-Build the docker image executing this command:
+Now you need to build the docker image defined on the Dockerfile file.
+Execute this command:

 `docker build -t noip src/`

-Check if the image has been properly generated using this command:
+Check if the docker image has been properly created.
+Use this command:

 `docker images`

-After run the docker container:

 ## Run the container

-Run the container defining proper valures for environment variables USER, PASSWORD and UPDATE_INTERVAL.
-Take into account UPDATE_INTERVAL is a value in minutes (60s)
+Now you need to run a container using the image built in previous step.
+You must provide values for the user and password account you created in the very first step, and an update interval (in minutes) to register your public IP address in the remote service.
+These values are provided to the container using USER, PASSWORD and UPDATE_INTERVAL environment variables.

 `docker run -d -e "USER=contacto@criptobadia.com" -e "PASSWORD=1234" -e "UPDATE_INTERVAL=60" --name register-dns noip:latest`

+The service is already running.

 ## Tests